danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

     [1] 1.680503

-Now we can compare this to the `t.test()` function and then we'd find the same *t*-value (barring some rounding and digit cutoffs).
+Now we can compare this to the `t.test()` function and then we'd find the same $t$-value (barring some rounding and digit cutoffs).
 In this function, since we're not comparing two samples, we set the population mean (`mu`) we want to compare to as the reference concentration (the default value for a One-Sample T-test is 0).
 What the `mu` option does is nothing else than subtract the reference value from all values.
 By doing this it centers all the values relative to 0, so if we'd run `t.test(concentration - ref_concentration)`, we'd get the same result, obviously with a different mean and the values of the confidence interval have changed, although the range stays the same.

 ``` r
 t.test(concentration, mu = ref_concentration)